 If the property is still carrying a mortgage, the inheritor is responsible for assuming the mortgage and paying off the balance.
 Sometimes, the outstanding principal can be substantial, and this might force you into selling the inherited property.

 If you are looking at a large lump sum of mortgage debt, what should you do?
 Thankfully there are options:

-If you find yourself, in this situation, you should consult with legal counsel helping you handle the estate.
+If you find yourself in this situation, you should consult with legal counsel to help you handle the estate.